YahiaMohamed90/Final-Project/README.md

  # **important notice**
  - in local.tf file you shouid replace yahia by your home user name
  - in provider.tf file you shouild replace yahia by your home user name
- - Configure tour AWS account put your ACCESS_ID & SECRET_KEY & REGION in ~/.aws
+ - Configure your AWS account put your ACCESS_ID & SECRET_KEY & REGION in ~/.aws
  - cd to public-ecr directory and run terraform apply to publish public repo